"Background, Outlook, and Consequences of the Russia-Ukraine War" Working Group

 This study will focus on the politics and diplomacy of major "Western" states.
 Currently, developed states that adhere to Western-promoted universal values such as freedom, democracy, respect for fundamental human rights, and the rule of law are facing internal political and social upheaval as well as external threats from authoritarian states such as China and Russia.
 This study group will discuss and disseminate policy recommendations for Western-oriented developed countries facing such situations.

-"SDGs and Diplomatic Strategies" International Study Group
+Sub-Group 3 on "SDGs and Diplomatic Strategies"

-The study group will bring together experts from various countries to discuss international security issues in the context of the SDGs.
+This sub-group is part of the "Indo-Pacific Security" International Study Group and brings together experts from various countries to discuss international security issues in the context of the SDGs.
 Focusing on infectious diseases, poverty, discrimination, environmental pollution, and climate change, the study group will discuss the links between the environment and human security, energy security, resources and supply chains, and interstate conflicts.

 "Security Cooperation Mechanisms" International Study Group

-"Maritime and Transportation Security" International Study Group
+Sub-Group 2 on "Maritime and Transportation Security"

 "Indo-Pacific Security" International Study Group

 This study group will bring together experts from various countries to examine the developments and issues in the Indo-Pacific security environment.
 The group will cover a wide range of areas including: defense; maritime and transport security; environmental and human security; new and emerging technologies and economic security.
+The study group consists of four subgroups: "Security and Defense Strategy"; "Maritime and Transportation Security"; "SDGs and Diplomatic Strategies"; and “New and Emerging Technologies”.

-“New and Emerging Technologies” Task Force
+Sub-Group 4 on “New and Emerging Technologies”

-This study group will bring together experts from various countries to discuss the impact of new and emerging technologies in the Indo-Pacific region.
+This sub-group is part of the "Indo-Pacific Security" International Study Group and brings together experts from various countries to discuss the impact of new and emerging technologies in the Indo-Pacific region.
 In particular, the group will look at how new technologies create opportunities but also issues from the economic security standpoint and also national industries, as well as impact interstate relations region.

-"Security and Defense Strategy" Study Group
+Sub-Group 1 on "Security and Defense Strategy"

-This study group will bring together experts from various countries to examine recent developments in defense strategies and trends in the Indo-Pacific.
+This sub-group is part of the "Indo-Pacific Security" International Study Group and brings together experts from various countries to examine recent developments in defense strategies and trends in the Indo-Pacific.
 In particular, the group will conduct discussions and tabletop exercises to analyze how emerging technologies and new operational concepts, hybrid warfare, and developments in the land, sea, air, space, cyber, electromagnetic, and cognitive domains are causing transformations in regional military affairs.
 The group will also discuss how Japan should respond to these changes.

 "Disruption and Reformation of Liberal Democracy" Working Group